Obesity in Children

 Children’s growth rate varies at different times during their development which makes it difficult to tell if they are overweight.
 Parents often end up overfeeding their children out of affection and fail to notice that their toddler, who was once chubby and adorable, hasn’t lost his baby fat and is growing up obese.
 The extra fat puts them at the risk of serious health problems, such as diabetes, heart disease and asthma.
 Obese children also have trouble keeping up with their peers in sports and activities which can take an emotional toll on them.
 They are also at a greater chance of being bullied leading to a negative body image, poor self-esteem, and depression.

 To be able to tell if a person is obese, overweight, or healthy, doctors use a scale called the body mass index or BMI.
 The BMI of a person is the measure of body weight relative to their height.
 It uses a formula to determine whether a person is underweight, normal, overweight or obese.
-For children, the scale uses an age and sex-specific measure called “BMI-for-age”.
-Doctors use BMI-for-age growth charts made by the U.S. Centre for Disease Control and Prevention to track the growth of a child as per their age.
-The charts use a percentile system to show how your child’s BMI compares with the other children in their age group.
+For children, the scale uses the age and gender-specific measure called “BMI-for-age”.
+Doctors use BMI-for-age growth charts made by the U.S. Centre for Disease Control and Prevention to track the growth of a child as per his age.
+The charts use a percentile system to show how your child’s BMI compares with the other children in his age group.